Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Harlan Sur - JPMorgan Securities LLC

 Good afternoon.
 Congratulations on another well-executed quarter, just solid all around.
 Maybe stepping back a bit and sort of looking at the end markets' supply and demand dynamics.
 We had two relatively big memory customers report recently.
 The CapEx outlook by both looks very healthy, and the view by both is on a go-forward basis, CapEx trends look good on a go-forward basis.
 That's also in line with some of your prepared commentary.
 But the market seems to be interpreting higher CapEx as new capacity, new wafer starts especially in DRAM.
 So it's raising some cyclical red flags here.
-Given your forward pipeline, your visibility, do you guys see any signs that there will be meaningful uptick in total DRAM industry wafer starts this year or next year, or has more of the DRAMs been focused on accelerating technology migrations on the installed base?
+Given your forward pipeline, your visibility, do you guys see any signs that there will be meaningful uptick in total DRAM industry wafer starts this year or next year, or is more of the DRAM spend focused on accelerating technology migrations on the installed base?

 Martin Brian Anstice - Lam Research Corp.